Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 It accepted the ink gracefully and smoothly, held it well.
 The pen flowed easily over the paper, leaving behind clear letters.

 *‘Librarian and Keeper Ukusevi records that today is the four hundred and seventeenth year of the Punishment,’* she wrote. *‘The third day since the towers fell and new people came to wage war on the Punishers.
 And a guest has come.
-He---I believe him to be male, though in truth I do not know---gave me this book as a greeting, and named himself as…’* here she switched to the phonetic alphabet that Keepers used to record the *exact* pronunciation of a word, right down to its accents and intonations.
+He - I believe him to be male, though in truth I do not know - gave me this book as a greeting, and named himself as…’* here she switched to the phonetic alphabet that Keepers used to record the *exact* pronunciation of a word, right down to its accents and intonations.
 She noted Garr-avf’s name, tested it silently in her mouth to be sure she’d recorded it exactly as she had heard it, then nodded to herself.

 *‘I do not know how his tools know our language already, but they do in a crude fashion.
 He says, quote: “We speak, It learn words.”
 So we shall converse.
 But first, I must ask the question that has burned my insides from the moment these newcomers first appeared…’*